We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 NRG Energy's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against NRG Energy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against NRG Energy.

 Find out more about how you can short NRG Energy stock.